Charles van den Eycken: Life

 Van den Eycken was born in Brussels.
 His grandfather Frans was a decorative painter and his father, also called Charles, a successful painter of landscapes in the 17th-century Dutch style.

-He first was a pupil of his father.
+Van den Eycken was first a pupil of his father.
 He subsequently studied with Joseph Stevens, a realist animal painter, at the Académie des Beaux-Arts in Brussels.
 He later also studied at the Academy of Louvain.
 From 1881 he exhibited regularly in the Salons of Brussels, Liège, Ghent and Antwerp, as well as in the Netherlands, Germany and Spain.
 He painted several pictures for Queen Marie-Henriette of Belgium.
 He was a member of the artist group "l'Essor" and obtained several medals.

-His usual signature was Ch. van den Eycken.
+Van den Eycken's usual signature was Ch. van den Eycken or C. van den Eycken.
 He sometimes signed his works Charles Duchêne.

-He painted dogs and cats engaged in all kinds of activities.
+Van den Eycken painted dogs and cats engaged in all kinds of activities.
 He also painted some portraits of dogs.
 He died in Brussels.